 Solsbury

 BA1 6TA A 4-mile walk around Solsbury Hill with quite a lot of grassy slope up and down.
 Reach top of famous landmark.
 See city.
 Click map to enlarge.
 Water is blue, wooded green, contour lines show slopes.
 Click here for an aerial view.
-Click here to download/print PDF
+Click here to download/print PDF.
+(There is a GPX route option here for phone/tablet download.
+But only follow this link after watching this GPX help video).
+Friendly warning: all files relating to walks are published here on good faith but on the understanding that users must be responsible for their own safety and wellbeing.

 (Routes from map points + metres to next point)